Our Journalism & Mass Communications Experts

 The ERG aims to promote and facilitate experimental research in media.
 We welcome any experimental approaches, from laboratory studies to online experiments, to field experiments.
 Group members can take advantage of a dedicated research facility – the Experimental Research Media Laboratory (Dole 2001C), equipped with psychophysiology data acquisition, reaction time, facial emotion recognition, dial studies, and eye tracking equipment.
 The group is open to all faculty, undergraduate and graduate students interested in experimental research, and it is supported by the Center for Excellence in Health Communication to Underserved Populations and its national and international research partnerships.

-If you are interested in joining the Experimental Research Group, contact Associate Professor Mugur Geana.
+If you are interested in joining the Experimental Research Group, contact Professor Mugur Geana.

 Immersion, Computation, and Expression (ICE) Group